himalayahall/demo/README.md

 - Sliding window -> virtual sliding window moves over cached events, during each publishing cycle ALL events under sliding window are published.
 - Two settings control the sliding window and event publication
   - publishTimerMillis ->  controls how often the sliding window is moved.
 Default: 1 millisecond, configurable via **application.properties**.
   - replayClockMillis -> how far time has progressed in a replay session.
-It effectively controls the sliding window size.
-When session is created or rewound replayClockMillis is set to the timestamp of first data event.
+It effectively controls the sliding window size. replayClockMillis is set to the timestamp of first data event.
 At each publishing cycle all *unpublished* events with timestamp <= replayClockMillis are published, and replayClockMillis advances in increment of (replaySpeed $\times$ publishTimerMillis) depending on the *replaySpeed* (see below).